 How many spokes for a bikepacking bike wheel?

 Bike spokes are the pieces of material that connect the rim to the hub in the middle of the wheel.
-Most bike spokes are made from aluminum, but in some cases, they can be made from materials such as carbon fiber.
+Most bike spokes are made from aluminium, but in some cases, they can be made from materials such as carbon fibre.

 A common question about bikepacking wheels is how many spokes for bikepacking?
 Many forums have posts full of “Is 28 spokes enough for bikepacking?” or “Is 24 spokes enough for bikepacking?”.

 Bikes tend to have between 24 and 36 spokes.
 Typically it is said that the more spokes you have, the more structural integrity the wheel has.